tmssngr/8x8-bitmap-font/README.md

 This font is meant for retro computers like the [JU+TE computer](https://github.com/boert/JU-TE-Computer) (east german 8-bit computer from the end of the 80s).

-The is defined in a plain bitmap:
+The font is defined in a plain bitmap:

 ![8x8 font](./bold.png)